jacob-kang/TrafficPoseClassification/README.md

   **Green line box** means this person is gestureing Left or Right.

   **Blue line box** means this person is gestureing None.
 (None of left or right).
-When there are some samee results of gesture after recognition in ROI, Then It shows the blue-colored result arrow on middle top.
+When there are some same results of gesture after recognition in ROI, Then It shows the blue-colored result arrow on middle top.

   ***